01101010110/proot-distro-scripts/README.md

 ### Features

+* Minimalist build with nothing extra added
 * Load the environment by typing one word, 'ubuntu' or 'debian'.
 * Hardware acceleration is embedded into the alias
-* Minimalist build with nothing extra added
+* User is able to select their own username and password
+* Automatically adds the new user to the sudoer's file
+* Shared-tmp is enabled, allowing use of termux installed packages
+* Sound is working

 ## Ubuntu Environment Scripts